 An IPS RBSP includes parameters that can be referred to by one or more SPS RBSPs.
 Each IPS RBSP is initially considered not active at the start of the operation of the decoding process.
 At most one IPS RBSP is considered active at any given moment during the operation of the decoding process, and the activation of any particular IPS RBSP results in the deactivation of the previously-activated IPS RBSP (if any).

 When an IPS RBSP is not already active and it is referred to by activation of an SPS RBSP (in which sps_inter_layer_parameter_set_id is equal to the ips_inter_layer_parameter_set_id value), , it is activated.
 This IPS RBSP is called the active IPS RBSP until it is deactivated by the activation of another IPS RBSP.
 An IPS RBSP, with that particular value of ips_inter_layer_parameter_subset_id, shall be available to the decoding process prior to its activation.

+Results

+Table 4 shows the number of bits of each parameter subset and SPS for spatial 2x resolutions.
+Majority of parameter subsets, such as coding parameters and stRPS, would be identical among multiple layers.
+By allocating these parameters into IPS, the size of SPS can be reduced significantly.

+Bit count of each parameter subset for CTC